Animal Protein, IGF-1 and Cancer

-Most people are aware of the connections between red and processed meats and cancer — that there is convincing evidence that these dangerous foods are a cause of colon cancer.1 In addition, cooking any meat at high temperatures (for example, grilled or fried chicken) forms carcinogenic compounds such as heterocyclic amines, which contribute to cancer risk.2,3 However, animal foods such as non-fat dairy products, egg whites, and fish are considered healthful by most people.
-It is not yet widely recognized that foods such as these, since they are so high in animal protein, can also contribute to increased cancer risk.
+Most people are aware of the connections between red and processed meats and cancer—that there is convincing evidence that these dangerous foods are a cause of colon cancer.1 In addition, cooking any meat at high temperatures (for example, grilled or fried chicken) forms carcinogenic compounds such as heterocyclic amines, which contribute to cancer risk.2,3 However, animal foods such as non-fat dairy products, egg whites, and fish are considered healthful by most people.
+It not yet widely recognized that foods such as these, since they are so high in animal protein, may also contribute to increased cancer risk.

-When we consume animal protein, the body increases its production of a hormone called IGF-1 (insulin-like growth factor 1).
+When we consume too much animal protein, the body increases its production of a hormone called IGF-1, (insulin-like growth factor 1).
 IGF-1 is one of the body’s important growth promoters during fetal and childhood growth, but later in life IGF-1 promotes the aging process.
-Reduced IGF-1 signaling in adulthood is associated with reduced oxidative stress, decreased inflammation, enhanced insulin sensitivity and longer lifespan.4 In contrast, IGF-1 has been shown to promote the growth, proliferation and spread of cancer cells, and elevated IGF-1 levels are linked to increased risk of several cancers, colon cancer included.5-8 Several observational studies have suggested that high circulating IGF-1 may translate into promotion of tumor growth in the colon.
-For example, one study in men and another in women found that those with higher levels of IGF-1 had double the risk of colorectal cancers compared to those with lower levels.9,10
+Reduced IGF-1 signaling in adulthood is associated with reduced oxidative stress, decreased inflammation, enhanced insulin sensitivity and longer lifespan.4 In contrast, IGF-1 has been shown to promote the growth, proliferation and spread of cancer cells, and elevated IGF-1 levels are linked to increased risk of several cancers.
+Several observational studies have suggested that high circulating IGF-1 may translate into promotion of tumor growth in colon, prostate and breast tissue.5-13

 Which foods raise IGF-1?